Alternative Loan Information

 Some lenders charge a fee for processing your loan.
 If you plan to borrow a large amount, loan fees are an important consideration.
-For example, if you borrow $3,000 with a loan fee of 8%, the bank would keep $240 of your loan for processing.
+For example, if you borrow $3,000 with a loan fee of 8%, the bank will keep $240 of your loan for processing.

 - Enrollment Status

-Some lenders require that you be enrolled at least half-time.
-Other lenders allow you to borrow their loan if you are less than half-time.
+Some lenders require that you be enrolled at least half time.
+Other lenders allow you to borrow their loan if you are less than half time.
 Check the “Eligibility Requirements” on the lender website to determine the enrollment status requirements for each loan.

 - Financial Aid Suspension

 Some private loans are not available for approval or disbursement release if your federal financial aid eligibility was suspended because you did not meet the standards of satisfactory academic progress.